Space-Time FEM for the Vectorial Wave Equation under Consideration of Ohm's Law: A space-time finite element method in a tensor product

+To compute Table \ref{tab:secOrder}, we solve the discrete linear system described in \eqref{FEM:LGS} for second-order elements in time and lowest order Nédélec elements in space.
 Here we see second order convergence in the $\norm{.}_{L^2(Q)}$-norm and first order convergence in the $\abs{.}_{H^{\cu;1}(Q)}$-halfnorm.
-This is the same result as we would get for linear elements in time and $\Pi_h^{\mathcal{RT},1} \vec j_a$ as the projection of the right-hand side, see \cite{HauserZank2023}.
+This is the same result as we would get for linear elements in time and $\Pi_h^{\mathcal{RT},1} \vec j_1$ as the projection of the right-hand side, see \cite{HauserZank2023}.

 Next, we want to test the sharpness of the CFL condition \eqref{eq:CFL2}.
-To that purpose, we use a more complicated artificial solution $A_1$, which was also used in \cite{HauserZank2023}.
-We define
+To that purpose, we use a more complicated artificial solution $\vec A_2$, which was also used in \cite{HauserZank2023}.
+We set $T=\sqrt{2}$ to test the example of \cite{HauserZank2023} where the solution